Dynamic Resource Allocation: Algorithmic Design Principles and Spectrum of Achievable Performances: Fundamental Limits on Achievable Performance

 \end{theorem}

-\paragraph{Discussion of Theorem \ref{thm:CwG-regret-lower-bound}} This result establishes an impossibility result: it says that for any fixed $\beta \in [0, \infty)$ and $\varepsilon_{0} \in (0, 1/2]$, there exists a distribution $F \in \mathscr{F}_{\beta, \varepsilon_{0}}$ for which no online policy can achieve a better regret scaling than the one pointed out in Theorem \ref{thm:CwG-regret-lower-bound}.
+This theorem provides an impossibility result: it says that for any fixed $\beta \in [0, \infty)$, there exists a distribution for which no online policy can achieve a better regret scaling than the one presented in Theorem~\ref{thm:CwG-regret-lower-bound}.
 This lower bound also highlights that the fundamental limits of the regret scaling are governed by the parameter $\beta$ which characterizes the curvature of the distribution around the gap boundaries.
-We observe that as $\beta \uparrow \infty$, the scaling of regret approaches $\sqrt{T}$; therefore, no matter the online policy, it will suffer the same regret as that of a non adaptive policy.
-Hence $\beta$ can be see as characterizing the ``hardness" of an instance.
+We observe that as $\beta \to \infty$, the scaling of regret approaches $\sqrt{T}$; i.e., no matter the online policy, it will suffer regret nearly as large as that of a simple non adaptive policy.
+Hence $\beta$ can be seen as characterizing the ``hardness" of an instance.
 The parameter $\beta$ has a physical interpretation as well.
 It captures how mass accumulates in the type space.
 For some intuition, consider the $F_{\beta}$ distribution described in \eqref{eq:example-beta-epsilon-clustered-distribution} and consider the gap boundary at $3/4$.
-As we move a distance $\delta$ from the boundary point $3/4$, the probability mass accrued grows as $C\delta^{\beta + 1}$ for some universal constant $C > 0$.
-Alternately, to accrue a probability mass of $\varepsilon$, we need to move a distance $C\varepsilon^{{1} / {(\beta + 1)}}$ away from the boundary $3/4$.
+As we move from the boundary point $3/4$ to a distance $\delta$ into the adjacent cluster, i.e., to $3/4+\delta$, the probability mass accrued grows as $C\delta^{\beta + 1}$ for some universal constant $C > 0$.
+Alternately, to accrue a probability mass of $\varepsilon$, we need to move a distance $C\varepsilon^{\frac{1}{\beta + 1}}$ from the boundary $3/4$ into the adjacent cluster.
 Therefore as $\beta$ increases, the distance one needs to travel to collect a probability mass of $\varepsilon$ also increases and this property is what makes the instances harder as $\beta$ increases.
-We elaborate on this property in the formal proof in the Appendix \ref{onapp:universal-lower-bound}.

-\paragraph{Proof Sketch} We defer the formal proof of Theorem \ref{thm:CwG-regret-lower-bound} to Appendix \ref{onapp:universal-lower-bound} and provide here a proof sketch.
-For $\beta = 0$, our lower bound follows from Theorem \ref{thm:bray}.
-For the case of $\beta > 0$, we consider the distributions $F_{\beta}$ defined in \eqref{eq:example-beta-epsilon-clustered-distribution}.
-We consider two events of $\Omega(1)$ probability - one is the perturbation of the other and show that on both events, the online algorithm will make $\Omega(\sqrt{T})$ mistakes and minimum compensation to be paid for these mistakes is $\Omega(T^{-{1} / {2(\beta + 1)}})$.
-To determine the minimum compensation amount $\Omega(T^{-{1} / {2(\beta + 1)}})$, we leverage how the mass accumulates over space (characterized by Definition \ref{def:beta-epsilon-clustered-distribution}).
-Combining the two gives us that the regret scales as $\Omega(T^{(1/2) - 1/ (2(\beta + 1))})$.